boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Use Default Palette

-This Option allows you to apply default color for chart series.
+This option allows you to apply default color for chart series.

-By toggle off the `Use Default Palette` option, the `Color Mapping Type` will be shown.
+By toggling off the `Use Default Palette` option, the `Color Mapping Type` will be shown.

 ![Color Mapping option](/static/assets/visualizing-data/visualization-widgets/images/line-chart/color-mapping-type.png)

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+Using the Color Mapping type, you can apply colors to the series based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/line-chart/color-mapping-type-options.png)

 ***Data***

 It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data(i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data based color mapping.
+If you want to apply a specific color to specific data (e.g., Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data-based color mapping.
 By default, the Color Mapping Type will be `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/line-chart/line-chart-data-type-color.png)

 ***Index***

-It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
-It shows only 15 different colors.
-After that, the color will be repeated from above colors.
+The index feature allows you to apply colors to chart series based on the `index`.
+This ensures that the colors remain consistent even if the data changes.
+Only 15 different colors are available, after which colors will repeat.

-For example, If you are displaying the countries based on the increasing order of the case count, then the index-based color mapping will be useful to set the colors based on the rank.
-Say red color to the top, then the red color will be maintained for the country having the largest case count.
+For example, if you are displaying countries based on increasing case count, using index-based color mapping can be helpful to assign colors based on rank.
+For instance, assigning red to the top ranking country ensures that red is consistently used for the country with the highest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/line-chart/line-chart-index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).

 ### Font settings

-This section allows you to customize the font size of the chart elements.
+In this section, you can customize the font size of the chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/line-chart/font-settings.png)

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled.
+By default, the `Auto Font Size` property is enabled.
 The Auto font size property is used to set font size based on dashboard viewing client machine resolution.
 If the user wants to customize or set fixed font size, then the user needs to disable the auto font size and set the required font size.

 #### Filter